sami827/sami827/README.md

 ## I'm a Learner, Gamer, and Automation Tester!!

-- 🌱 I’m learning BDD with Cucumber
+- 🌱 I’m learning DevOps with Azure
-- 👯 I am currently working as an SDET
+- 👯 I am currently working as an Automation Tester
-- 🥅 2022 Goals: Learn API, mobile testing and contribute to open source project
+- 🥅 2022 Goals: Contribute more to open source project
 - ⚡ Fun fact: I love to play game, read, and explore